 Due to the importance of the Vasse Wonnerup wetlands and threat from increasing nutrients there have been a number of major initiatives to protect and better understand the wetlands such as the development of the Vasse Wonnerup wetlands and Geographe Bay water quality improvement plan (2010) and in recent years a comprehensive science and monitoring program.

-Projects under Revitalising Geographe Waterways are focusing on reducing nutrients entering the wetlands, reducing the risk of fish kills, improving management of surge barriers to improve water quality over summer and improving our knowledge of the impact of water quality and water levels on the ecology of the wetlands.
+Projects under Revitalising Geographe Waterways have focused on reducing nutrients entering the wetlands, reducing the risk of fish kills, improving management of surge barriers to improve water quality over summer and improving our knowledge of the impact of water quality and water levels on the ecology of the wetlands.

-Science on the Vasse Wonnerup wetlands and understanding gained over the project period will be used to support the development of an Operational Plan to guide management of the wetlands that is being developed by the Department of Biodiversity, Conservations and Attractions.
+Science on the Vasse Wonnerup wetlands and understanding gained over the project period was used to support the development of an Operational Plan to guide management of the wetlands that was developed by the Department of Biodiversity, Conservations and Attractions.

-The Vasse Wonnerup wetlands Collaboration, made up of community members, scientists and waterways managers, are supporting the development of the Operational Plan and have contributed to the development of draft management objectives for the wetlands, which will be presented to the broader community for input.
+The Vasse Wonnerup wetlands Collaboration, made up of community members, scientists and waterways managers, supported the development of the Operational Plan and contributed to the development of management objectives for the wetlands, which were presented to the broader community for input.